 - Reward good work occasionally: Acknowledge their excellent work in words and deeds.
 Small acts of appreciation help build lasting bonds, and hopefully, years go by with you happily having the same nanny.
 And when it’s time for her to leave eventually, offer her good references to help find another position.

 - Help your nanny grow: Empower your nanny and find ways to maximize their potential.
-You can send them for cooking classes, first aid training, driving lessons, nanny workshops, or help them set up a small business on the side.
+You can send them for cooking classes, first aid or CPR training, driving lessons, nanny workshops, or help them set up a small business on the side.

 - Don’t be afraid to fire your nanny: If the working relationship has hit a dead-end, it’s time to let her go.
 Don’t settle.
 I made that mistake with my initial nannies.
 I held on way too long and ended up walking on eggshells for their entire stay.